Narwallets/meta-pool/docs/technical-notes.md

 This fn does unstaking if needed, according to staking-pool weight (% of the pool)

-This should be called only at the begining of each epoch, to maximize rewards received from the pools (from the previous epoch).
+This should be called only at the beginning of each epoch, to maximize rewards received from the pools (from the previous epoch).

 Once called, if the fn returns "true", the operator should call it again until it returns "false"